tmlabonte/simian/README.md

 # simian GPU workstation
-Instructions and scripts for the GPU workstation belonging to the Georgia Tech ML Theory Group
+Instructions, scripts, and FAQ for the GPU workstation belonging to the Georgia Tech ML Theory Group

 If you have problems or questions, please message me on Teams *after reading this entire document*